mhashim6/System-Command-Executor/README.md

-A simple Library made to make the process of executing command lines through java programs simpler.
-It also returns the output line by line.
+A simple Library to make the process of executing system commands through java a simple task.

 The following snippet show how to execute a command, e.g, "adb devices -l", and redirect the output to the console: